 Assessment: A rubric will be used to evaluate the critical analysis

-Rubric with feedback can be found in Google Classroom
+Rubric and feedback can be found in Google Classroom and through the following link

-Due Date: December 12th by noon.
-Please review the submission and feedback guidelines on pages 8-9 of this syllabus.
-Detailed rubric criteria can be found on pages 8-9.
+Due Date: December 10th by noon.
+Please review the submission and feedback guidelines on page 11 of this syllabus.